How To Sell Art Online and Make Money in 2026: The Beginner’s Guide

 Pros:

-• You build a direct relationship with your buyers and cultivate a following of loyal customers.
+• You can build a direct relationship with your audience and develop a loyal customer base.

 • You get to keep 100% of the profits from each sale.